jsinger67/id-tree-layout/README.md

 It turned out that the task to visualize trees is a universal one.
 So I decided to provide a separate crate for the community.

-While being universal it was not easy to completely abstract from the concrete tree data structure people might ever use.
-Thus I decided to use the well known `id_tree`'s tree implementation as the basis for this crate.
+While striving for universality it was not easy to completely abstract from the concrete tree data structure people might ever use.
+Thus I decided to use the well known `id_tree`'s tree implementation as the foundation for this crate.

 The other abstraction I wanted to face was the concrete node data type and how it should be presented for a tree visualization.
-To resort to the implementation if the `Display` trait of the node's data type seemed not to be specific enough.
+To resort to the implementation of the node's data type's `Display` trait seemed not to be specific enough.
 It would imply that the visualization of a node in a graph is the same as the one used on console display.

 As a solution with lowest impact on users code I decided to demand the user to implement one single trait for his node's data type: `Visualize`.
 This trait only contains two functions and only one of them is mandatory to implement.

-So far there are two major restrictions one should know when to plan to use this crate for tree
+With this in mind there are two major restrictions one should know when to consider this crate to visualize trees:
-visualization:

 * This crate only works together with tree types provided by the `id_tree` crate.
 * The user of the crate needs to implement the `Visualize` trait for his node's data type.